-As a Sales Account Executive, I covered a territory that spanned a few states on the East Coast and, at the time, the open-source version of the product had around 40 million downloads.
-So, with a little hard work, there were endless opportunities to get meetings with users/companies that loved the product.
-With that said, since it is an open-source product, there were only a few use cases where users/companies would actually pay for it.
+A former MongoDB sales account executive told me his story of covering a territory that spanned a few states on the East Coast.
+At the time, the open-source version of the product had about 40 million downloads.
+With a little hard work, there were endless opportunities for this sales exec to get meetings with users/companies that loved the product.
+That said, since Mongo is an open-source product, there were only a few use cases where users/companies would actually pay for it.

-After weeks of cold calling, emailing, and meeting with a lot of prospects in my territory, I was feeling good watching my number of meetings and pipeline continue to rise.
-Then, in the last two weeks of the quarter, when everything was on the line, a lot of those prospects informed me that they decided to continue using the product for free — essentially invalidating my forecast.
-Here I was with the most net new meetings and pipeline on the team, but with the lowest amount of closed business (also known as annual contract value or ACV) that quarter to show for it.
+After weeks of cold calling, emailing, and meeting with prospects in his territory, he felt good watching the number of meetings and pipeline continue to rise.
+Then, in the last two weeks of the quarter, when everything was on the line, a lot of those prospects informed me that they decided to continue using the product for free — essentially, invalidating his forecast.
+Here he was with the most net new meetings and pipeline on the team, but with the lowest amount of closed business (also known as annual contract value or ACV) that quarter to show for it.

-If I had been using a qualification process from the start, I would have uncovered that a majority of those opportunities in my pipeline never had a compelling reason to convert to paying customers.
+If this salesperson had been using a qualification process from the start, he would have uncovered that a majority of those opportunities in his pipeline never had a compelling reason to convert to paying customers.

-Fixing these two areas (qualified opportunities > more meetings and using a repeatable, scalable qualification process) were critical adjustments that allowed me to go from the bottom half of sales reps to the #1 rep in North America that year.
+Fixing these two areas — qualified opportunities > more meetings and using a repeatable, scalable qualification process — were critical adjustments that allowed him to go from the bottom half of sales reps to the No. 1 rep in North America that year.

 As an entrepreneur, when you receive your first round of funding, you become a first-time salesperson at the same moment you become a first-time CEO/CPO/CTO.
 Therefore, like any salesperson, you now have a revenue target to hit and need to set up your sales go-to-market process, which includes organizing your meetings by stage.